Valew7/Valew7/README.md

 <br>

 Security automation and cloud builder based in Colombia.
-I design and build tools that run in production — scanners, AI agents, automated workflows.
+I design and build tools that run in production, scanners, AI agents, automated workflows.
 Founder of two private SaaS products currently in development.
 Most of my work lives in private repos, but what's public here is real.